‘Only to be Consumed’ in Canada

 And so I think what you're seeing on that label is the way for the manufacturer to say to the consumer, but really the regulator, this product is not intended to be used singly.

-Maybe it's nearer or potentially exceeds 300 parts per million color because the function of the thing is truly to be a bright ink, effectively, to write a message on top of a cake where those parts per million will be diluted to something effectively meaningless, depending on how many layers are on that cake.
+Maybe it's nearer or potentially exceeds 300 parts per million color because the function of the thing is truly to be a bright ink, effectively, to write a message on top of a cake where those parts remain will be diluted to something effectively meaningless, depending on how many layers are on that cake.

-So, now we're armed with two very solid theories for our no-surprises surprises letter.
+So, now we're armed with two very solid theories for our no surprises letter.
+We reach back out to Betty Crocker, General Mills, and signature brands.

 And guys,